aarongrace/graceful_hawk_ripple/README.md

 **Ripple** generates and visualizes concentric wave patterns across a unified graphics display that spans the register panel, memory window, and monitor grid.
 Each wave is stored and rendered so that a hexadecimal digit encodes its height level.
 Pixels sharing the same hex value belong to the same wavefront.
 When two waves intersect, the crossing plane rises to a linear combination slightly below their total sum.

-**Ripple** still works on the originalHawk emulator, but it looks much better on Graceful Hawk because each hex number is given a distinct color, giving the impression of undulation and depth.
+**Ripple** still works on the original Hawk emulator, but it looks much better on Graceful Hawk because each hex number is given a distinct color, giving the impression of undulation and depth.

 ![demo.gif](demo/demo.gif)